yudanta/yudanta/README.md

 [![](https://img.shields.io/badge/LinkedIn-yudanta-blue)](http://linkedin.com/in/yudanta/)
 [![](https://img.shields.io/badge/Twitter-akuyudanta-blue)](https://twitter.com/akuyudanta)

-A full-stack developer with more than 7 years of experiences in software engineering and currently living as registered alien 👽 in Pittsburgh, PA 🇺🇸.
-Mostly speaks Python both for developing REST-Full application and doing research, including: data processing, machine learning and everything in between.
-Also, I am a Natural Language Processing engineer who endlessly trying to develop better and more robust Indonesian’s language model. 🇮🇩
+I am a full-stack developer with over 7 years of experience in software engineering.
+Currently, I live as a registered alien 👽 in Pittsburgh, PA 🇺🇸.
+I mostly work with Python for developing RESTful applications and conducting research, which includes data processing, machine learning, and everything in between.
+Additionally, I am a Natural Language Processing engineer who is continuously trying to develop a better and more robust Indonesian language model 🇮🇩.

 ```javascript
 const yudanta = {